 These visual closure worksheets can help work on the skills needed to develop visual closure.
-You can get these worksheets as a FREE download if you join our newsletter subscriber list.
-You'll be directed to a link where you can access these sheets and all of our other newsletter subscriber freebies.
+You can get these worksheets as a FREE resource if you join our newsletter subscriber list.
+These worksheets and tons others are included in our subscriber-only library.

 To use these visual closure worksheets: Match up the bug on the left with the bug on the right.
 We used yarn to complete the match so that we could re-use this sheet.
 You could also laminate these to re-use.